count-numbers/fotto/README.md

 ```
 fotto
     --width UNIT          The page with, in cm, in, or pt
     --page UNIT           The page height, in cm, in, or pt
     --watch true          If set, watch the input file and re-render the output on every change.
     --view true           Open a PDF viewer when generation is complete.
     --out FILE            Output file
     --pages RANGE         Render only a subset of pages.
 Useful in combination with --watch for performance reasons.
     --crop-marks false    Disable rendering of crop marks
+    --low-resolution true If true, create PDF with low resolution to improve preview performance (at the cost of higher creation time).
     FILE                  Input album file
 ```